Lecture Notes in Cosmology: The content of the universe

-Planck's mission ended in 2013 and the full-mission data were released in 2015 in \cite{Adam:2015rua} and in many companion papers.
-A fourth generation of full-sky, microwave-band satellite recently proposed to ESA within Cosmic Vision 2015-2025 is the \textit{Cosmic Origins Explorer} (COrE, \url{http://www.core-mission.org/}) \cite{Bouchet:2011ck}.

-At the moment, a great effort is being devoted to the detection of the B-mode of CMB polarization because it is the one related to the primordial gravitational waves background, as we shall see in Chapter \ref{Chap:CMBEvo}.
-Located near the South Pole, BICEP3 (\url{https://www.cfa.harvard.edu/CMB/bicep3/}) and the \textit{Keck Array} are telescopes devoted to this purpose.
+A great effort is being devoted to the detection of the B-mode of CMB polarization because it contains the signature of the background of primordial gravitational waves, as we shall see in Chapter \ref{Chap:CMBEvo}.

-Among the non-satellite CMB experiments we must mention the \textit{Balloon Observations Of Millimetric Extragalactic Radiation ANd Geophysics} (BOOMERanG) which was a balloon-based mission which flew in 1998 and in 2003 and measured CMB anisotropies with great precision (higher than CoBE).
-From these data the Boomerang collaboration first determined that the universe is spatially flat \cite{deBernardis:2000sbo}.
+Among the history-making CMB experiments, we must mention the \textit{Balloon Observations Of Millimetric Extragalactic Radiation ANd Geophysics} (BOOMERanG), which was a balloon-based mission that flew in 1998 and 2003 and measured CMB anisotropies with great precision (higher than CoBE).
+From these data, the Boomerang collaboration first determined that the spatial curvature of the universe is small \cite{deBernardis:2000sbo}.